 Creamy: gratins, mashed potatoes, creamed spinach, whipped cream

 Spicy: nutmeg, allspice, cinnamon, black pepper

 Given such variety, it’s no wonder we get flummoxed when choosing wine for the meal.
 No single wine pairs perfectly with all of these flavors, although some can bridge multiple dishes.
-Riesling’s one good example, plus Pinot Noir and gamay-based Beaujolais.
+Off-dry Riesling’s one good example, plus Pinot Noir and Gamay-based Beaujolais.
+Sparkling wines almost always work, too.
 That’s why these wines are traditional recommendations.